Alexander polynomials of ribbon knots and virtual knots: The half Alexander polynomial of ribbons.

-Fixing a ribbon knot, we may also define several transformations of the ribbon.
-They are \emph{ribbon 0-move} as illustrated in Fig. \ref{fig:r0move}, \emph{ribbon 1-move} as illustrated in Fig. \ref{fig:r1move}, \emph{finger move} as illustrated in Fig. \ref{fig:fingermove} and \emph{ribbon 3-move} as illustrated in Fig.\ref{fig:r3move}.
-It is straightforward to show that these moves induce R0-, R1-, R2-reductions and R3-transformation on the ribbon graph respectively.
+We also define several transformations of the ribbon without changing the ribbon knot type.
+They are \emph{ribbon 0-move} as illustrated in Fig. \ref{fig:ribbon 0-move}, \emph{ribbon 1-move} as illustrated in Fig. \ref{fig:ribbon 1-move}, \emph{finger move} as illustrated in Fig. \ref{fig:finger move} and \emph{ribbon 3-move} as illustrated in Fig. \ref{fig:ribbon 3-move}.
+It is straightforward to show that these moves induce R0-, R1-, F-reductions and R3-transformation on the ribbon graph respectively.

-\begin{rem} (1) R0-reduction of the ribbon graph corresponds exactly to ribbon 0-move of the ribbon.
-But R1-, R2-reduction and R3-transformation are not necessarily obtained from ribbon 1-move, finger move, and ribbon 3-move respectively.
+\begin{rem} The Ribbon 2-move as shown in Fig. \ref{fig:ribbon 1-move} can be easily viewed as a combination of a ribbon 0-move and a finger move.
+Similarly, the R2-reduction as defined in Fig. \ref{fig:r2-reduction} is a combination of R0-reduction and F-reduction. \end{rem}

-(2) The transformation as shown in Fig.\ref{fig:r2move} can be easily viewed as a combination of a ribbon 0-move and a finger move. \end{rem}
+R0-reduction of the ribbon graph corresponds exactly to ribbon 0-move of the ribbon.
+However, we point out that R1-, F-reduction and R3-transformation are not necessarily obtained from ribbon 1-move, finger move, and ribbon 3-move respectively.
+Therefore the following corollary is not trivial.